Jackson Township, Hamilton County, Indiana

 Jackson Township is one of nine townships in Hamilton County, Indiana, United States.
 As of the 2020 census, its population was 10,863.

 History

 Jackson Township was organized in 1833.

 Roberts Chapel was listed on the National Register of Historic Places in 1996.

 Geography

-According to the 2010 census, the township has a total area of 56.19 sqmi, of which 54.82 sqmi (or 97.56%) is land and 1.36 sqmi (or 2.42%) is water.
+The township has a total area of 56.194 sqmi, of which 54.828 sqmi is land and 1.366 sqmi is water.
 The streams of Bear Slide Creek, Bennett Ditch, Cicero Creek, Hinkle Creek, Little Cicero Creek, Possum Run, Sugar Run, Taylor Creek, and Weasel Creek run through this township.